Mark Twain once said that,

 As an example, we all know that building backlinks to a new blog is difficult.
-But, you can write a post on the “2 steps to get 2 inbound likes today” or “ways to increase twitter engagement”.
+But, you can write a post on the “2 steps to instantly crush it with link building” or “ways to instantly boost your Twitter engagement”.

-Without a doubt, your readers will click on those headline and read every word on the page.
+Without a doubt, your readers will click on those headlines and read every word on the page.
 Why?

-It’s because they can get the instant rewards, rather than waiting for months or even years to build links that improve their search rankings or waste time waiting for their twitter engagement numbers to shoot up.
+It’s because they can get instant rewards, rather than waiting for months or even years to build links that improve their search rankings or waste time waiting for their Twitter engagement numbers to shoot up.

 Make no mistake about it: People love instant rewards.
 That’s why downloadable information products sell like hotcakes.

 Customers like the idea of paying for an ebook and downloading it instantly.
 Just look at the upward sales trends for ebooks, heading towards 2020.
 This doesn’t happen with physical products, such as clothing or wrist watches.

 “Convert,” is a powerful word that nudges people from the inside.